blazing-edge-labs/api-skeleton/dev-docs/loaders.md

 const fullName3 = await loadFullName.using(t, 'FOR SHARE')(userId)
 ```

-If for some reason your loader should not support locking clauses, just omit the `lockingClause` argument, and any attempt of locking with it will un-silently fail with `"Loader not supporting locking"`.
+If for some reason your loader should not support locking clauses, just omit the `lockingClause` argument, and any attempt of locking with it, will un-silently fail with `"Loader not supporting locking"`.